adityajbir/Parallel_Computing_Project_2024/Report.md

   <img src="graphs/bitonicSort/comm_large_total_time_input_reverseSorted.jpeg" alt="Bitonic Sort - Comm Large Total Time Input ReverseSorted" width="49%" />
 </p>

+The four plots provided illustrate the Large Total Communication Time versus the number of processors for each data input type: Perturbed, Random, Sorted, and Reverse Sorted.
+The large communication time in this context refers to the time taken by MPI signals (such as MPI_Scatterv and MPI_Gatherv) to communicate data between the processors during the parallel execution of the bitonic sort algorithm.

+In **strong scaling**, where the input size is fixed, and the number of processors increases:

+- Smaller Input Sizes (2<sup>16</sup> to 2<sup>24</sup>): Across all input types (perturbed, random, sorted, and reverse sorted), communication times remain minimal at lower processor counts (up to 64 processors).
+However, as the number of processors increases (beyond 128), there is a slight rise, and at 512 processors, communication time starts growing more noticeably.
+- Larger Input Sizes (2<sup>26</sup> and 2<sup>28</sup>): For larger input sizes, communication time increases rapidly, especially after 128 processors.
+The rise becomes steepest at 512 processors, reflecting the significant communication overhead when distributing and collecting data across many processors.
+This increase is consistent across all input types.

+In **weak scaling**, where both the input size and processor count increase proportionally:

+- Smaller Input Sizes (2<sup>16</sup> to 2<sup>20</sup>): Communication times remain relatively constant as the processor count increases, indicating good weak scaling performance.
+The MPI communication overhead does not significantly impact performance for small datasets.
+- Larger Input Sizes (2<sup>24</sup> to 2<sup>28</sup>): Communication times increase notably with larger input sizes, especially beyond 64 processors.
+For 2<sup>28</sup>, the communication cost rises sharply at 256 and 512 processors, signaling that weak scaling becomes less efficient as both the dataset size and processor count increase, with MPI communication becoming a significant bottleneck.

+Across all input types and sizes, communication overhead becomes more apparent as processor count and data size increase, suggesting room for optimization in the MPI communication methods used in the parallel bitonic sorting algorithm.

 ### Computation Large (Min, Max, Avg., Variance)
 <p float="left">
   <img src="graphs/bitonicSort/comp_large_times_matrix_2^16_input_random.jpeg" alt="Bitonic Sort - Comp Large Min,Max,Avg, Variance Time Input Random" width="49%" />